anomalyze/jereeeme/articles/20210723-Smooth-ROPerator.md

 ROPE{a_placeholder_32byte_flag!}
 ```

 Awesome, so we completed our first of many ROP chains.
-I hope this has helped you on your journey, and given you a bit little bit of motivation to learn more.
+I hope this has helped you on your journey, and gives you a bit little bit of motivation to learn more.

 -Jeremy